bestape/bestape/README.md

 ### Hello visitor!  👋

-My work for the past few years has focused on the intersection of non-halting mathematics and computer science.
+My focus for the past few years has been on the intersection of non-halting mathematics and computer science.

 In other words, how can we better understand and leverage recursive patterns?